 Tripadvisor

-Designing tools for tour operators, guides, and activity providers across Tripadvisor and Viator
+Designing tools for tour operators, guides, and activity providers across Tripadvisor & Viator

 Role:Lead Product Designer